GLP-1 Side Effects: What to Expect and How to Manage Them

 - • Alternative medication options if needed

-Side Effect Management Guidance
+Side Effect Guidance

-- • Proactive nausea prevention strategies
+- • Proactive nausea prevention before it starts

 - • Digestive health optimization protocols